MindLyfe/MindLyfe-Platform/backend/teletherapy-service/README.md

-# MindLyf Teletherapy Service
+# MindLyfe Teletherapy Service

-The Teletherapy Service manages all aspects of therapy sessions on the MindLyf platform, enabling secure video, audio, and text-based therapy sessions between therapists and clients.
+The Teletherapy Service manages all aspects of therapy sessions on the MindLyfe platform, enabling secure video, audio, and text-based therapy sessions between therapists and clients.

 ## Features